-Citi’s ThankYou program offers a number of transfer options that you won’t find offered by Chase or American Express and these include the Qatar Airways Privilege Club (which can offer amazing value through its Easy Deals offers), Malaysia Airlines Enrich, Turkish Airlines Miles & Smiles, EVA Air, and Thai Airways Royal Orchid Plus…but it’s the partners that the ThankYou program shares with other programs that are often the most useful.
+Citi’s ThankYou program offers a number of transfer options that you won’t find offered by Chase or American Express and these include the Qatar Airways Privilege Club (great for generating Avios which can then be used through British Airways, Iberia, and Aer Lingus), Turkish Airlines Miles & Smiles, EVA Air, and Thai Airways Royal Orchid Plus…but it’s the partners that the ThankYou program shares with other programs that are often the most useful.

 Overall, the value that each person gets from transferring ThankYou points to these airlines will vary depending on what the points are eventually used for (premium cabin awards mostly offer better value than Economy Class awards and some airlines add surcharges to their awards while others don’t), but Citi has more than enough great transfer partners to make it reasonably easy to find a good-value use for its ThankYou points.